 Here’s why you might want to consider building your app with MobiLoud:

 - The MobiLoud News service is tightly integrated with WordPress.
-This means that all the content, features and functionality your readers have come to expect from your website can be available in your app too.
+This means that all the content, features and functionality your readers have come to expect from your website can be available in your news app too.

 - Your app will be fully native, built in Objective C, Swift and Java, and it will run super fast, loading within a fraction of a second.